OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

     are called the <dfn>initialization</dfn>, <dfn>condition</dfn>, and <dfn>increment</dfn>,
     respectively.
 (A semicolon is included in the grammar of <var>declaration</var>.)</ins></p>

+A new form of Statement is introduced:

+_Cilk_scope { Statement* }

+Statements within _Cilk_scope are executed as usual.
+There is an implicit _Cilk_sync at the end of the statements included within _Cilk_scope.

 ## Semantics

 ### Tasking Execution Model